borja3162/AWS-image-generator/README.md

 Instructions to reproduce the project can be found in docs subfolder.

 ## Results

-S3 bucket after using CLI App twice:
+Generated images were moved into S3 bucket.

 ![S3 bucket after using CLI App twice](img/S3-results.png)

-Example of output image:
+Here is a simple example of image produced:

 ![Example of output image](img/output_example.png)

 ## Possible improvements